 Reminiscent of the classic "Mixture of Muhammad," here Kevlaar unleashes a dazzling torrent of controlled chaos.
-There's no other emcee in hip hop right now who's capable of this kind of sustained intensity: "froze deserts with blessings from natives/ originating the making/ of molecules/ consume melodic skills."
+Few other emcees in hip hop right now are capable of this kind of sustained intensity: "froze deserts with blessings from natives/ originating the making/ of molecules/ consume melodic skills."
 He summons the spirits of Emmett Till's killers to exact vengeance on them (since they never served any penalty during their lifetimes), swinging with verbal hatchets until "fractions of atoms shatter."

 As great as Kevlaar is, Salute the Kidd manages to stand tall next to him.
 "Born bastard, blame Pops/ Mom did her best/ left the nest, hit the block," begins his concise summations of the Detroit streets.
 Through it all he's persevered, "Walked the green mile/ barefooted, nails in my toes/ never shiver through the cold/ Uplift and behold."